 While FINRA arbitration avoids the costs and protracted timeframe of litigating a dispute in federal district court, it still offers a final and legally enforceable resolution.
 The arbitrator’s (or arbitration panel’s) decision is binding, and it is only subject to appeal on limited grounds.

-Since the statute of limitations for seeking redress through FINRA arbitration is six years from the date of the fraudulent act or omission, all wealthy investors who suffered losses with the UBS yield enhancement strategy in 2018, 2019 and 2020 still have plenty of time to file.
-However, there can be benefits to filing early, and of course filing sooner rather than later allows aggrieved investors to recover their losses as soon as possible.
-One December 2020 FINRA arbitration awarded an UBS investor $90,000 in compensation due to a yield enhancement strategy loss.
+Since the statute of limitations for seeking redress through FINRA arbitration is six years from the date of the fraudulent act or omission, all wealthy investors who suffered losses with the UBS yield enhancement strategy in 2018, 2019, and 2020 still have plenty of time to file.
+However, there can be benefits to filing early, and of course, filing sooner rather than later allows aggrieved investors to recover their losses as soon as possible.
+One December 2020 FINRA arbitration awarded a UBS investor $90,000 in compensation due to a yield enhancement strategy loss.
 Spring of 2021 has already seen two more successful claims against UBS with damages of $371,000 and nearly $1 million being awarded for YES losses.

 What Should You Do if You are a UBS Yield Enhancement Strategy Investor?

 If you invested in the YES strategy UBS and its brokers recommended to wealthy investors—and if you suffered substantial losses as a result—you should consult with an investment fraud attorney promptly.
 You will need experienced legal counsel to pursue your claim against UBS in FINRA arbitration, and you will specifically want to choose a firm that has already had success pursuing UBS YES strategy fraud claims.